frconor-ebook/meditations/_posts/2025-07-09-the-dedication-of-the-basilica-of-st-mary-major.md

 ---
 layout: homily
-title: "Dedication of the Basilica of St. Mary Major"
+title: "The Dedication of the Basilica of St. Mary Major"
 ---

 By Fr.
 Conor Donnelly